vladris/pixie/README.md

-`mul` - multiplies the first operand by the second operand `div` - divides the first operand by the second operand `rem` - computes remainder from division of first operand by second operand `not` - replaces the first operand by its logical negation (second operand is ignored) `and` - bitwise AND between the operands
+`mul` - multiplies the first operand by the second operand `div` - divides the first operand by the second operand `rem` - computes remainder from division of first operand by second operand `not` - replaces the first operand by the logical negation of the second operand `and` - bitwise AND between the operands
 `or` - bitwise OR between the operands
 `xor` - bitwise XOR between the operands